 - Children living with one parent and spending time with the other parent for anywhere between 1 night and 6 nights per fortnight;

-- Children spending time with each parent during school holidays.
+- Children spending time with each parent during the school holidays.

 Sometimes the court makes an order for the children to not see one of the parents.
-However, a no contact order will only be made in circumstances where the court believes that that it is not in the best interests of the children to have contact with one of the parents at all.
+However, a no-contact order will only be made in circumstances where the court believes that it is not in the best interests of the children to have contact with one of the parents at all.

 The court may make an order for children not to see a parent when there are serious concerns about the care of the children when with that parent.
 These serious concerns may include: